-Families with younger children may want to bypass Amsterdam's legal Red Light District (half nude women lounging in glass display windows or doorways), the Homomonument, brown bars where hashish is traded, and other eye-opening aspects of this ultra-liberal city.
-Those who narrow their focus to just Amsterdam's maritime culture and excellent art museums won't be disappointed -- all ages will find something to love here.
-The I Amsterdam tourism site is a great resource, but what follows is the FTF short list of favorite, kid-friendly spots to see.
+Some families will prefer to bypass Amsterdam’s legal Red Light District (half nude women lounging in glass display windows or doorways), the Homomonument to same sex love, “coffee shops” (which in reality are cannabis cafes), and other eye-opening aspects of this ultra-liberal city.
+Those who narrow their focus to just Amsterdam’s maritime culture and excellent museums won’t be disappointed — all ages will find something to love here.
+The I Amsterdam tourism site is a great resource, but what follows is the FTF short list of favorite, kid-friendly spots for explorers.

 For for Little Ones

 +31 (0)20 52 32 222